kingcrimsontianyu/QuarterLife/README.md

 ## Introduction

 Quarter Life (QL), based on Unreal Engine, is a first-person adventure game and my personal side project.
-My inspiration comes from Half Life, Portal, Bioshock, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom and Quake.
+My inspiration comes from Half Life, Portal, Bioshock, Dishonored, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom and Quake.

 This game is developed in primarily C++ and a bit of Unreal Blueprint visual scripts.
 Blueprint classes related to game mechanics are almost all subclassed from C++.